- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 System for Monitoring (Oversight) by the Board of Directors and Role of Senior Management

-Governance on climate change has been incorporated into governance on sustainability issues as a whole.
+Governance on climate change has been incorporated into governance on sustainability strategies.

-Please refer to the link below for more information on the matters deliberated on by the Sustainability Strategy Committee and the reports to the Board of Directors.
+Please refer to the link below for more information on the matters deliberated on by the Sustainability Strategy Council and the reports to the Board of Directors.

 Sustainability Management Promotion System

-The Sustainability Strategy Committee deliberates on matters concerning important operations and policies, including climate change-related issues.
-Matters deemed to have a major impact on the entire Group are discussed and reported to the Board of Directors, thereby ensuring appropriate oversight by the Board.
+The Sustainability Strategy Council deliberates on matters concerning important operations and policies, including climate change-related issues.
+Matters deemed to have a major impact on the entire Group are discussed and reported to the Executive Officers’ Committee and the Board of Directors, thereby ensuring appropriate oversight by the senior management team.

-As part of its agenda related to climate change, the Sustainability Strategy Committee deliberates and decides on policies for addressing climate change, including the review of the Roadmap for Achieving Net Zero Carbon by 2050, and plans and targets for GHG reductions.
-It also leads environmental conservation activities (risk reduction measures) to minimize the environmental impact resulting from the business activities of the entire Group and identifies business opportunities.
+As part of the agenda related to climate change, we deliberate and decide on policies for addressing climate change, including the review of the Roadmap for Achieving Net Zero Carbon by 2050, and plans and targets for GHG reductions.
+We also implement environmental conservation activities (risk reduction measures) to minimize the environmental impact resulting from the business activities of the entire Group and identify business opportunities.

 Impact of Climate-Related Risks and Opportunities on Business

-In order to help build a world of net zero carbon emissions by 2050, the Group has updated its material issues by identifying important ESG issues that have a substantial impact on the sustainable development of society and the Group, as well as on its medium and long-term corporate value.
-We have identified and addressed the following material issues related to climate change “climate change countermeasures,” “provision of clean energy, products, and services,” as a “structural reform of profitmaking businesses” in the category of “material issues for sustainable value creation”, as well as “strengthening of Group risk management” in the category of “material issues that form the foundation of business continuity.”
+In order to help build a world of net zero carbon emissions by 2050, the Group has identified important ESG issues (material issues) that have a substantial impact on the sustainable development of society and the Group, as well as on its medium and long-term corporate value.
+We have identified the following material issues related to climate change “climate change countermeasures,” “provision of clean energy, products, and services,” and “structural reform of profitmaking businesses” in the category of “material issues for sustainable value creation,” as well as “strengthening of Group risk management” in the category of “material issues that form the foundation of business continuity.”

 Short-, Medium- and Long-Term Climate-Related Risks and Opportunities and Their Impact on Business